-The major assumption under dividend discount model is that the growth rate of dividend is constant.
+The major assumption under the dividend discount model is that the growth rate of dividend is constant.

-Formula for calculating value of stock through dividend discount model is:
+The formula for calculating the value of stock through the dividend discount model is:

 Value of Stock = Expected Dividend Per Share / (Cost of equity – Dividend Growth Rate)

-In order to calculate the value of stock using calculator, the user simply have to insert following data to the calculator.
+In order to calculate the value of a stock using the calculator, the user simply has to insert the following data into the calculator.

 D1 = D0(1+g)